EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/02_composables_directives/README.md

 - Rewrite the lazy loading as a **composable** (`useLazyImage`) using a template ref, and list what you gained and what you lost versus the directive.
-- Read the source of `useLocalStorage` and `useIntersectionObserver` in VueUse — compare their edge-case handling with yours.
+- Read the source of `useLocalStorage` and `useIntersectionObserver` in VueUse — compare their edge-case handling with this project's.

 ## Later in the training